ben-pr-p/assemble-online/ROADMAP.md

 ## MVP
 * Landing page / better packaging, as well as blog style thing
 * Arrow key movement
-* Refresh requirement bug might still be there, not sure
-* Reference points
-* Hard time seeing people when offscreen at top because of bar
-* Make bar go away sometimes
 * Someway to find lots of people at once
 * Offscreen person should they get smaller and smaller as they go away?
 * Collage and absorption for offscreen people on overlap